Belly Button Piercing & Jewelry Guide

 You're Getting Your Navel Pierced.
 Here's what you need to know:

 - The standard size for a navel piercing is 14 Gauge (aka 14G).
-You should never use a barbell thinner than 18G, as the higher gauge of the needle, there is more risk of rejection, tearing, and migration.
+You should never use a barbell thinner than 18G since a higher gauged needle presents more risk of rejection, tearing, and migration.

-- The length of your first barbell will likely be 1/2-inch to allow for extra room for your piercings to heal and be easily cleaned.
+- The length of your first barbell will likely be 7/16-inch to allow for extra room for your piercings to heal and be easily cleaned.
+You can change the size later.
+(Belly button piercings almost always use 7/16-inch or 3/8-inch jewelry.)

 - Follow a daily cleansing routine for you new navel piercing.